Some generalizations of the DDVV and BW inequalities: DDVV-type inequality for quaternionic matrices

 \begin{rem} Let $B_1=\mathbf{i}, B_2=\mathbf{j}, B_3=\mathbf{k}$, then

 Hence the optimal constants for the quaternionic matrices case and the quaternionic skew-Hermitian matrices case are both $\frac83$ for $m\geq3$, and $2$ for $m=2$.
 The equality condition could be also written in quaternion domain as in Theorem \ref{TqBW2}.
-The maximal triple $(B_1,B_2,B_3)$ should be in the form
+A maximal triple $(B_1,B_2,B_3)$ determines the $(P, R)$-action, and all others must be zero.
+The surviving matrices should be in the form